micmejia/bible-dump/NKJV/John/John 15.md

 But _this happened_ that the word might be fulfilled which is written in their law, 'They hated Me without a cause.' ## The Coming Rejection

 ###### 26
-"But when the [^c]Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me.
+"But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me.

 ###### 27
 And you also will bear witness, because you have been with Me from the beginning.